 Immediately after treatment, fresh pink skin begins to emerge as a result of the healing process.
 It is important not to pull or rub any peeling or crusting skin.
 A mild sunburn-like appearance may linger for a week after treatment, but most results will develop within a few weeks after treatment.

-Usually 5 to 8 treatments are recommended 7 to 10 days apart in order to achieve the bewst results.
-Monthly maintenance treatments 2 or 3 times a month may be necessary to maintain results.
-Results are usually immediate and noticeable right after the half an hour long treatment.
+Usually, 5 to 8 treatments are recommended 7 to 10 days apart in order to achieve the best results.
+Monthly maintenance, treatments 2 or 3 times a month, might be necessary to maintain results.
+Results are usually immediate and noticeable right after the half-hour-long treatment.

 After your microdermabrasion treatment, there will usually be some redness in the treated areas.
 This redness will fade quickly, and many patients return to work and normal activities the next day.
 There is generally little discomfort from a microdermabrasion session (though sometimes the areas of skin around the eyes can be extra sensitive).
 In those cases, sometimes ice can be applied to help with bruising, redness, or any discomfort the patient may suffer from.

-Microdermabarsion is a great way to rejuvenate your skin–to reward it for all the hard work it does for you.
-With Mircodermabrasion, you can enjoy smooth, replenished skin.
+Microdermabrasion is a great way to rejuvenate your skin–to reward it for all the hard work it does for you.
+With Microdermabrasion, you can enjoy smooth, replenished skin.
 And because most of that is accomplished by your skin’s natural properties–by tricking it into rejuvenating instead of repairing–the results will also look quite natural.
-This means that people won’t notice all the work you’ve had done.
+This means that people won’t notice all the work you’ve done.
 Instead, they’ll just notice how great your skin looks.